 It looks like running a business that changes lives.
 It looks like freedom and leadership and systems that support my brain instead of shaming it.

-Autism is a spectrum.
+Autism is a spectrum, period.
 And on that spectrum are people who speak, people who don’t.
 People who need full-time support, and people who live independently.
 People who struggle in certain ways, and people who thrive in others.
 People who are all of those things at different times.

 Some of us will need more support than others.
 But every one of us deserves to be respected, supported, and celebrated.

 If I had heard someone like RFK Jr. speak when I was younger, I might never have become the person I am today.
-I might have believed him.
-I might have let that shame eat me alive.
-I might have stopped trying.
-And that terrifies me.
+I might have believed him and let that shame eat me alive.
+I might have stopped trying, and that terrifies me for the younger people who hear messages like this.

 I am so grateful I didn’t hear that message when I was younger.

 But I did hear it now.
-And so did the younger generation.
-So did parents who are scared.
-So did kids who are newly diagnosed.
-So did people who are just beginning to wonder if maybe, just maybe, they aren’t broken—just wired differently.
+And so did the younger generation, parents who are scared, kids who are newly diagnosed and people who are just beginning to wonder if maybe, just maybe, they are wired differently.

 And they deserve to hear this too.

-Autism isn’t new.
-It’s not a modern crisis.
-It didn’t suddenly appear in the last decade.
-It’s genetic.
+Autism isn’t new or some modern crisis.
+It didn’t suddenly appear in the last decade because it’s genetic.
 I can trace it through my family tree like a thread.
-I got diagnosed.
-The rest of us didn’t.
-They learned to cope and mask and survive.
+I got diagnosed while the rest of my family didn’t, but they certainly learned to cope and mask to survive.

 Now, I get to thrive.

-Because I’ve done the work.
-I’ve done the research.
-I’ve been in therapy.
+Because I’ve done the work and the research.
 I’ve built a life that fits my brain instead of trying to force myself to fit into someone else’s.

 So no, I’m not going to sit quietly while a man with a microphone tries to erase everything I’ve built and keep the next generation of spicy brains from doing the same.

-Because if a former presidential candidate, now leading our nation’s health policies, can stand on a stage and say something that harmful and still get applauded, we have a long way to go.
+Because if a former presidential candidate, now leading our nation’s health policies, can stand on a stage and say something that harmful and still get applauded, we have a loooooong way to go.

-If you’re autistic or think you might be, if you’re a parent feeling overwhelmed, or if you just want to learn—my inbox is open.
-I am not a clinician, but I am living it.
-And I will always make space for these conversations.
+If you’re autistic or think you might be, if you’re a parent feeling overwhelmed, or if you just want to learn, my DMs are open.
+I am not a clinician, but I am living it, and I will always make space for these conversations.